-The RAF sets the firm's risk profile in the course of implementation of the firm's strategy and the risks undertaken in relation to the firm's risk capacity.
-For the purpose of these Principles, the RAF does not include the processes to establish the strategy, develop the business plan, and the models and systems to measure and aggregate risks.
-An effective RAF should provide a common framework and comparable measures across the firm for senior management and the board to communicate, understand, and assess the level of risk that they are willing to accept.
-It explicitly defines the boundaries within which management is expected to operate when pursuing the firm's business strategy.
-Firms that implement a RAF most effectively are those that incorporate the framework into the decision making process and into the firm-wide risk management framework, and communicate and champion the framework throughout the organisation, starting from the top.
-However, it is important to check that the 'top down' risk appetite is consistent with the 'bottom up' perspective.
-The assessment of a firm's consolidated risk profile against its risk appetite should be an ongoing and iterative process.
-Implementing an effective RAF requires an appropriate combination of policies, processes, controls, systems and procedures to accomplish a set of objectives.
-The RAF should enable risk capacity, risk appetite, risk limits, and risk profile to be considered at the legal entity level as well as within the group context.
-As such, an effective and efficient RAF should be closely linked to the development of information technology (IT) and management information systems (MIS) in financial institutions.4
+The development and establishment of an effective RAF is an iterative and evolutionary process that requires ongoing dialogue throughout the financial institution to attain buy-in across the organisation.
+The RAF sets the financial institution's risk profile and forms part of the process of development and implementation of the institution's strategy and determination of the risks undertaken in relation to the institution's risk capacity.
+For the purpose of these Principles, the RAF does not include the processes to establish the strategy, develop the business plan, and the models and systems to measure and aggregate risks.4 The RAF should be aligned with the business plan, strategy development, capital planning and compensation schemes of the financial institution.
+An effective RAF should provide a common framework and comparable measures across the financial institution for senior management and the board to communicate, understand, and assess the types and level of risk that they are willing to accept.
+It explicitly defines the boundaries within which management is expected to operate when pursuing the institution's business strategy.
+Financial institutions that implement a RAF most effectively are those that incorporate the framework into the decision-making process and into the institution-wide risk management framework, and communicate and promote the framework throughout the organisation, starting from the top.
+Financial institutions and supervisors should check that the 'top down' risk appetite is consistent with the 'bottom up' perspective through, for example, employee surveys, independent reviews, and internal reporting.